Platform Configuration: API

 Example:

-Jane Doe is a Super Admin and uses her key to submit a GET call for a list of departments in the organization.
+Jane Smith is a Super Admin and uses her key to submit a GET call for a list of departments in the organization.
 That information is returned without issue.

 If you'd rather not link the API key to a real user's account (since it will no longer work if the user leaves the organization and their Betterworks account is deactivated), you can create a dummy account in Betterworks: